ifandelse/machina.js/README.md

 The `verifyState` and `applicationOffline` methods are custom to this instance of the FSM, and are not, of course, part of machina by default.

 You can see in the above example that anytime the FSM handles an event, it first checks to see if the state needs to be transitioned between offline and online (via the `verifyState` call).
-States can also have an `_onEnter` method - which is fired immediately after the FSM transitions into that state.
+States can also have `_onEnter` and `_onExit` methods. `_onEnter` is fired immediately after the FSM transitions into that state and `_onExit` is fired immediately before transitioning to a new state.

 Now that we've seen a quick example, let's do a whirlwind API tour.